scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** touch
 - **Duration:** instant

 Infects all creatures in your zone of control with a magical disease.
-Creatures make a Stamina save against your spellcasting roll, adding a Terrible die to your roll when targeting more than one creature.
+Creatures make a Stamina save against your spellcasting roll, adding a terrible die to your roll when targeting more than one creature.
 On success the creature gains a disease based on their highest attribute score:

 - **Fatigue (Strength):** You add 2 terrible dice when making Athletics checks.
 You may only use a maneuver every other turn.
 - **Numbness (Dexterity):** Your do not gain proficiency for Dexterity saves and attacks using Dexterity.